 - “Hitler Movie Debate: How Should the Most Hated 20th-Century Leader Be Portrayed?”

 - “‘The Big Question’ Documentary: ‘The Passion of the Christ’ Talent Discuss God.”

 Gael García Bernal Bad Education image: Sony Pictures Classics.

 George W. Bush Fahrenheit 9/11 image: Lionsgate Films / IFC Films.

 Susan Sarandon Shall We Dance image: Miramax Films.

 Aamir Khan Mangal Pandey: The Rising image: Kaleidoscope Entertainment.

-“9 Quotes: Pedro Almodóvar vs. Catholic Church’s Anti-Gay Bigotry + ‘Transvestite’ Bernal” last updated in May 2020.
+“9 Quotes: Pedro Almodóvar vs. Catholic Church’s Anti-Gay Bigotry” last updated in December 2020.